Some companies have a workhorse. We're building you a War Horse.

 Fleet enterprise hardening

-Fleet history, event evidence, geofences, maintenance, device health, and driver accountability gained the depth needed for serious operating demos.
+Fleet history, event evidence, geofences, maintenance, support health, and driver accountability gained the depth needed for serious operating demos.

 Enterprise module depth